Russian fighter jet crashes into building in Siberia, killing 2 pilots

 Moscow — A Russian warplane crashed into a residential building in the Siberian city of Irkutsk Sunday, killing both crewmembers — the second incident in less than a week in which a combat jet has crashed in a residential area.

+The accidents appeared to reflect the growing strain that the fighting in Ukraine has put on the Russian air force.

-Irkutsk Gov. Igor Kobzev said the plane came down on a private, two-story building housing two families.
+Irkutsk Gov. Igor Kobzev said the Su-30 fighter jet came down on a private, two-story building housing two families.
 There were no casualties on the ground.

-The local branch of Russia's Emergencies Ministry said the Su-30 fighter jet crashed during a training flight, sparking a fire.
+Irkutsk, a major industrial center of more than 600,000 in eastern Siberia, is home to an aircraft factory producing the Su-30s.

+The Su-30 is a supersonic twin-engine, two-seat fighter that has been a key component of the Russian air force and also has been used by China, India and many other countries.

 A surveillance cam video posted on Russian social networks showed the fighter coming down in a nearly vertical dive.
 Other videos showed the building engulfed by flames and firefighters deployed to extinguish the blaze.